Guidance and conditions for placing a skip on the highway

 10. The skip(s) shall be removed from the public highway or re-positioned if required by the Police or Strategic Director for Environment and Infrastructure or his representative at the owner's expense.

-11. At the expiration of the period given in the Permission the skip(s) shall be removed from the highway and the site thereof left in a clean and tidy condition and any damage to the highway repaired to the satisfaction of the Strategic Director for Environment and Infrastructure or his representative.
+11. When the permission ends all skips shall be removed from the highway.
+The site must be left in a clean and tidy condition and any damage to the highway repaired to the satisfaction of the Strategic Director for Environment and Infrastructure or his representative.

 12. The owner, including if a company its successors title, will indemnify the Council against any liability, loss, claim or proceedings whatsoever arising under Statute or Common Law in respect of the placing and maintaining of the builders skip on the highway or its removal there from.